Alfresco/alfresco-identity-service/docs/config/ping-federate-example.md

 4. Navigate to **Identity providers**.
 5. Click on **Add provider...**.
 6. Click on **SAML v2.0**.
 7. Edit the alias name for this identity provider.
-This alias will be presented to users on the Identity Service log-in screen.
+This alias will be presented to users on the Keycloak log-in screen.
 8. Scroll down to **Import from file** and click **Select file**.
 9. Scroll to the top and copy the value of **Redirect URI**.
 10. Leave this tab open for later.